 The Sisters' Falls is special in that there are two equal waterfalls side by side, almost falling like two white rivers down the mountain slope.

-In cold weather in the wintertime, the waterfall gets totally frozen, but never the less beautiful.
-My winter photo was shot in the golden/red morning sun in freezing November temperatures.
+In cold weather, the waterfall freezes over, but it is nevertheless beautiful.
+My winter photo was shot in the golden-red morning sun, with freezing November temperatures.

 Systrafoss nowhere to be seen

-On several occasions when I have visited Kirkjubæjarklaustur the Systrafoss waterfall couldn't be seen at all.
-As you can see in my photo above then there is no waterfall to be seen.
+On several occasions when I have visited Kirkjubæjarklaustur, the Systrafoss waterfall couldn't be seen at all.
+As you can see in my photo above, there is no visible waterfall.

-I add this photo here as I don't want you to be looking for a waterfall all over the place (like I did once) when the waterfall is dried up.
+I added this photo here because I don't want you to be looking for a waterfall all over the place (like I did once) when it's dried up.

 Systrafoss with only one cascade

-And from time to time I have seen only one cascade in Systrafoss.
-It looks much prettier with two cascades which is characteristic of the lovely waterfall.
+It looks much prettier with two cascades, which is characteristic of the lovely waterfall.

 Systrafoss waterfall in Kirkjubæjarklaustur